deepak-singh-jethi/learning-html/README.md

 - 👋 Hi, I’m @DEEPAK
 - 👀 I’m interested in Full Stack development
-- 🌱 I’m currently learning  MySQL, java ,HTML,CSS,JAVA SCRIPT,REACT,BOOTSTRAP,node.js
+- 🌱 this repository is only for learning html
-- 💞️ I’m looking to collaborate on Projects based on full stack
 - 📫 How to reach me deepujethi@yahoo.com

 <!---